portal-interview/mock-demo/README.md

 ## Overview

 As part of your interview process, you will deliver a **20-minute demo** of a feature within Spotify Portal to a mixed audience.
+We know you won't be a complete subject-matter expert in this area, and that's totally fine.

 **This exercise evaluates:**